c-toolbox/C-Play/docs/docs/playback/views.md

 #### Fisheye 180° projection (fulldome)

-Enable *"Render 3D view as 180-degree fisheye (fulldome)"* in the [Window & UI settings](/settings/window_and_ui) to replace the perspective camera with a virtual **180° equidistant fisheye lens** centered on the zenith (straight up).
+Select **"Render all layers as 180-degree fisheye (fulldome)"** from the globe menu in the header taskbar to replace the perspective camera with a virtual **180° equidistant fisheye lens** centered on the zenith (straight up).
+To start C-Play directly in this mode, enable *"Render 3D view as 180-degree fisheye (fulldome) at startup"* in the [Window & UI settings](/settings/window_and_ui).
 The whole scene is then projected onto a flat circular image — exactly what an omnidirectional 180° fulldome camera would capture from inside your dome or sphere.

 * Dome-mapped, sphere-mapped (EQR and EAC), and flat/plane layers are all rendered through the lens; plain 2D layers stay flat as usual.
 * The image is *equidistant*: distance from the centre equals angle from the zenith.
 For full-hemisphere content (180° FOV) the disk matches exactly what normal mode shows on the dome, and areas below the horizon are rendered black.
 Content with a narrower FOV sits in the inner region of the circle.
 * The output is locked to the zenith: orbiting or zooming the camera does not change it, and the dome tilt angle is ignored while this mode is active.
-* *"3D View FOV"* is disabled while fisheye rendering is on — the lens angle is fixed at 180°.
-Dome overflow masking is also not applied in this mode.
+* The *"3D View FOV"* setting does not apply in this mode — the lens angle is fixed at 180° — and dome overflow masking is also not applied.

-Toggling the setting takes effect immediately; no restart is needed.
+Switching between the modes in the globe menu takes effect immediately; no restart is needed.
 This is useful for previewing how your content looks as a flat fulldome image, for example before stitching or when checking coverage of the full hemisphere.

 #### Dome overflow masking